-Write two songs in a weekend
+Write a song in a day

 Whether you're a rapper, a folkie, a rocker or a unique mashup of your own, we're here to pass on the art of writing a great track.